 This World Heritage listed site is well worth a visit on a fine day.
-Gavin and I had no option but to arrive on a bitterly cold June morning with the weather being so bad that we considered driving away without going in.
+Gavin and I had no option but to arrive on a bitterly cold June morning with the weather being so bad we considered driving away without going in.

 Based at the foot of Mount Wellington the facility would have been in the least inviting location for those serving time.
-The cold and damp would have made their lives hell.
+The cold and damp would have made their lives Hell.
 High mortality rate (especially in infants) was due to these factors as well as water pollution, unhygienic conditions, overcrowding and premature separation of infants.

 From Distillery to Female Factory